abolz/Format/README.md

 // The printf-method uses a printf-style format string. template <typename ...Args>
 ErrorCode printf(Writer& w, cxx::string_view format, Args const&... args);

+// Formatting function with an interface like std::to_chars, using python-style
+// format strings.
+//
+// On success, returns a ToCharsResult such that 'ec' equals value-initialized
+// ErrorCode and 'next' is the one-past-the-end pointer of the characters
+// written.
+//
+// On error, returns a value of type ToCharsResult holding the error code
+// in 'ec' and a copy of the value 'last' in 'next', and leaves the contents
+// of the range '[first, last)' in unspecified state. template <typename ...Args>
+ToCharsResult format_to_chars(char* first, char* last, cxx::string_view format, Args const&... args);

+// Same as 'format_to_chars' but uses a printf-style format string. template <typename ...Args>
+ToCharsResult printf_to_chars(char* first, char* last, cxx::string_view format, Args const&... args);

 } // namespace fmtxx
 ```